kanhaiyasingh12/Non-AKS-Azure-Estate/QA_ENV/Meeting_Presenter_Notes_Non_AKS_Q.md

 ## 3.2 What I Found

-> I investigated the root cause behind the continuous P3 failures reported daily in the `#daily-qre-report` Slack alerts.
+> I found when i investigated the root cause behind the continuous P3 failures reported daily in the `#daily-qre-report` Slack alerts.
 >
 > Terraform initialized these two SOP Factory microservices with Microsoft's default "Hello World" placeholder image, which listens exclusively on Port 80.
 However, Azure ingress is routing traffic to ports 8090 and 8091.